-What different types of Family Plans are available?
+What different types of Family Plans are available from the phone companies?

-- Notably, $10 plans from OVO and Yomojo – they come with special ‘family management’ plans
+- Kid Device Management Software: Notably, $10 plans from OVO Mobile and Yomojo Mobile – they come with special ‘family management’ plans

-- Plans which give you a discount when multiple family members use a single phone company – for example, Yomojo
+- Family Discount Plans: Plans which give you a discount when multiple family members use a single phone company – for example, Yomojo offer increasing discounts the more SIMs you take from them.

-- Plans which let you share data across multiple SIMs
+- Data Pool / Data sharing’ plans: These are plans which let you share mobile data across multiple SIMs.

 How do family plans work?

-Family plans are first initiated by a ‘Leader’, who gets an unlimited voice and SMS plan and decides who to add.
-Next, the Leader adds other users for an additional monthly fee, to share the unlimited voice and SMS and a specified amount of data.
+- Data pool family plans : These plans are first initiated by a ‘Leader’, who gets an unlimited voice and SMS plan and decides who to add.
+Next, the Leader adds other users for an additional monthly fee, to share the unlimited voice and SMS and a specified amount of mobile data.

 Do family plans save money?